 *This article was originally published in the 2019 issue of VERGE Lifestyle & Urban Culture magazine.

 Chronic worry is becoming increasingly more widespread.
 According to a recent Gallup Poll, Americans are feeling more worried, stressed and angry than ever.
-Despite the many conveniences that most of us seem to enjoy and have access to in life, many people still feel overwhelmed with worry and feelings of depression.
+Despite the many conveniences that most people seem to enjoy and have access to in life, many still feel overwhelmed with worry and feelings of depression.

 “...learn the lesson of surrender - not giving up, but letting go.”